Pluggy: Life

-Originally from a Mohawk band, Pluggy gathered a number of Mingo and Iroquois followers and moved westward eventually setting on the site of Delaware, Ohio in 1772.
+Originally from a Mohawk band, Pluggy gathered a number of Mingo and Haudenosaunee followers and moved westward eventually setting on the site of Delaware, Ohio in 1772.
 During Lord Dunmore's War, he was one of the most active chieftains allied to the Shawnee conducting extensive raids against settlements as far as western Pennsylvania and western Virginia from his base at Pluggy's Town, 18 miles north of present-day Columbus, Ohio.
 Despite the peace following the Treaty of Camp Charlotte, Pluggy remained a fierce and particularly hostile enemy after finding "his blood relations lying dead" by Virginian colonists.
-Throughout the late-1770s, Pluggy's Town was used by Pluggy and other Chippewas, Wyandots, and Ottawas to stage raids against American settlements.
+Throughout the late-1770s, Pluggy's Town was used by Pluggy and other Ojibwe, Wyandots, and Odawas to stage raids against American settlements.
 In late 1775, he joined the British at the start of western operations in the American Revolution.